VOICE OF THE CUSTOMER IN A WIDGET-FREE WORLD: Using word formulas to uncover, translate & deliver what customers want

 By Robin Lawton

-It can be hard to believe that simply misunderstanding what customers want could be cause for so much grief.
+On the other hand, it can be hard to believe that simply misunderstanding what customers want could be cause for so much grief.
 Consider just the producer side of the equation for a moment.
 The third largest U.S. phone company lost close to 6 million unhappy customers in one year.
 One company lost 40% of its stock value and over $12.6 billion in five years.
-Another lost more than one multi-billion dollar contract to rivals.
+Another lost more than one multi-billion dollar contract to insightful rivals.
 A city government agency incurred hundreds of thousands of dollars in unnecessary costs in a single year.
 The magnitude of the opportunity is eye-popping, cutting across every industry.
-This is not news to customers.
+The need for change is not news to customers.

 Misunderstanding customers is not a sign of stupidity.
 But habitual misunderstanding is a preventable disease, whose symptoms may be hidden.
 Effective remedies are not so easy to find.
 As the “silent scream of the customer” (SSOC) becomes more audible, many correction efforts get adopted.
 They can include beefed up marketing campaigns, adding more resources to “customer care”, conducting more surveys and training lots of employees in statistical methods with Greek names.
 Results can be elusive.